websdotcom/green_flag/README.md

 Features are off by default - so if you deploy your new code, no one will get the new hotness until you open it up with the admin web interface.

+## How it works

+TODO: explain about visitors, users and features.

 ## Installation

 ### Requirements
 - Rails 3
 - Postgres

-TODO: explain the installation.
-Set up visitor groups.

-## How it works

-TODO: explain about visitors, users and features.
+- `User` class, and `current_user` controller method

+TODO: Some of this should be scripted with a generator
+- Normal engine install process
+- Install/run migrations
+- Create an initializer to define visitor groups
+- Mount admin in routes.rb

 ## Admin panel